mysociety/theyworkforyou/DOCKER.md

 https://github.com/mysociety/parlparse.
 Once this is done, you'll also need to run the Xapian indexer for the first time for all the pages to work as expected.

-## Running commands inside the applicaton container
+## Running commands inside the application container

 When the environment is running, you have a couple of options with regards to running commands within the application container itself.